 From the history-steeped St Brides Church off Fleet Street to Lord’s Cricket Ground, Dulwich College to Peckham’s Asylum Chapel and many other venues besides, wedding venues come in all shapes and sizes.

-There’s the intimate and straightforward register office, the beautiful but very expensive castle and in-between are the hotels, pubs, churches and stately homes.
+There are the intimate, short register office weddings, the beautiful but very expensive castle and in-between are the hotels, pubs, churches and stately homes.
 What I love most about being a wedding photographer is the diversity of both the venues and the people attending.

 I have gone from photographing a civil partnership on the London Eye one week to attending a marriage reception at a girls’ boarding school the next.

 My Favourite Kind of London Wedding Venue?

 I don’t have a favourite type of venue to photograph.
 Capturing the sense of occasion and the relationship between the wedding couple and guests within the venue’s context is of paramount importance to me.